Background

 Work-In-Progress

 First round of auditions were completed on Sunday March 16 2025, then another audition session was held 27 April.
-Now onto the casting process, and on into production.
+Participants have now enrolled and casting process nearly complete.
+Now on into pre-production, ready to start rehearsals in July 2025.

 Important dates and activities